mskilab-org/fishHook/README.md

 # score()
-**Description:** If the FishHook object is in the Annotated State, this function will fit a regression model (negative binomial/poisson) to the targets and assign significance.
+**Description:** If the FishHook object is in the Annotated State, this function will fit a regression model (negative binomial/poisson) to the hypotheses and assign significance.
 If the FishHook object is in the Initialized state, this function will first annotate the FishHook object and then score.<br/><br/>
 **Params:** <br/>
 1. **verbose:** boolean verbose flag (default = TRUE)
 2. **iter:** max iterations to use when fitting the linear model (only for negative binomial)
-3. **subsample:** Number of targets to use when fitting the model (selected randomly).
+3. **subsample:** Number of hypotheses to use when fitting the model (selected randomly).
 4. **seed:** numeric (integer) indicated the random number seed to be used.  (default = 42)
 6. **nb:** boolean If TRUE, uses negative binomial; if FALSE then use Poisson